-An automated drug management system that includes a secure storage cabinet, inventory management software and a full interface that can access the patient file.
+An automated drug management system that includes a secure storage cabinet, inventory management software, and a full interface that can access the patient file.

 “Entering the report directly in the system and the electronic signature closes all the corners.
 The chance of error decreases to zero”

-- Pharmacy working relationship with doctors: The issuance process is preformed to all doctors in a centralized manner via the system.
+- Pharmacy working relationship with doctors: The issuance process is performed to all doctors in a centralized manner via the system.
 The pharmacy is responsible for filling the cabinet and controlling the reports created.

 “The dynamics with the doctors have greatly improved.
 Today I have the tools to complete with the doctor the missing information.”

-- Maximum security, minimum time: Access is only possible through a personal and secure identification procedure.
+- Maximum security-minimum time: Access is only possible through a personal and secure identification procedure.
 You can choose between face recognition, biometric access control, personal tag or user information entry.
 The double-locked storage compartments ensure maximum protection for the narcotic drugs.
 The system meets all the requirements of the Ministry of Health and meets all the most advanced and strict safety standards in the world, along with huge savings in the work time of the medical staff.

 “The implementation process of the system was fast, the IDENTI team helped and allowed us to make changes so that the system would suit our personal needs.
-Since the system the number of exceptional cases has dropped to a single case per month.”
+Since the system, the number of exceptional cases has dropped to a single case per month.”